Options: Induction of Labor

-To watch for problems that may develop at the end of pregnancy, your caregiver may recommend more frequent prenatal visits, fetal surveillance testing, or both.
-Fetal surveillance tests can reassure you and your caregiver that your baby is healthy while you wait for labor to begin.
+To watch for problems that may develop at the end of pregnancy, your care provider may recommend more frequent prenatal visits, tests to check on the well-being of your baby, or both.
 They also occasionally detect complications early enough to deliver the baby safely before the situation worsens.
 Unfortunately, however, none of the testing methods is perfect.
 "False positive" results, when the test indicates a problem that doesn't really exist, are common and may lead to unnecessary inductions or c-sections.
 Research has not proven whether or under which circumstances these tests lead to better health outcomes.
-The tests that are used to monitor fetal wellbeing at the end of pregnancy include:
+The tests that are used to monitor fetal well-being at the end of pregnancy include:

 - a fetal nonstress test: monitoring the fetal heart rate for a period of 20 minutes or longer to observe for accelerations (heart rate goes up, a reassuring sign) or decelerations (heart rate goes down, a sign that baby may be compromised)